 Instead you can say:

-ex.
-My team were playing a big game and at half time (interval) we were winning 2-0.
+Example: My team were playing a big game and at half time (interval) we were winning 2-0.
 However, in the second half we lost our momentum and the other team scored 3 goals.
 We were beaten 2-3.

 Here are some other words and phrases to talk about winning in English:

 to be victorious

-ex.
-Michael was boxing a much bigger kid.
+Example: Michael was boxing a much bigger kid.
 He was taller and heavier.He eventually came out on top and won the fight.

-Get the upper hand – get an advantage
+to get an advantage

-ex.
-It was a struggle for both competitors but the guy from Turkey eventually got the upper hand and won the fight.
+Example: It was a struggle for both competitors but the guy from Turkey eventually got the upper hand and won the fight.

 to make a victory inevitable (certain)

-ex.
-It was a very even contest of rugby.
+Example: It was a very even contest of rugby.
 Both teams were giving it everything (100% effort).
 However, the team in Red sealed victory with a last minute goal.

-ex.
-Both teams were trying to win the game in normal time to avoid extra time.
+Example: Both teams were trying to win the game in normal time to avoid extra time.
 United in black shirts provided the knock out punch deep into injury time when they scored a penalty after a handball incident inside the penalty area.

-Phrases and words like “well done” or “congrats” (congratulations) are common expressions used for the victors (winners) or a US term “you’re the man” is heard at lots of sports events like golf and tennis.
+Phrases and words like WELL DONE or CONGRATS (congratulations) are common expressions used for the victors (winners) or a US term YOU’RE THE MAN is heard at lots of sports events like golf and tennis.